 In this post, I setup a dev environment for Vue in my homelab Ubuntu server.
-I remotely access source files and the dev server from two laptops (chromebook and macbook) via Emacs over Tramp and ssh tunneling respectively.
+I remotely access source files and the dev server via Emacs over Tramp and a browser over ssh tunneling respectively from a laptops (chromebook).

 First, (take a snapshot of the Ubuntu VM and) update Ubuntu of the homelab server.